zkopru-network/stress-test/.drone-ci/README.md

 ## Repository Setup

-Now, you can setup on your drone `Server` web ui.
+Now, you can setup on your drone `Server` web UI.

 Please connect url, which you set `DRONE_SERVER_HOST` then activate `stress-test` repository.